yehzhang/redux-remote/README.md

 ## How It Works

-Redux Remote is a simple library.
+Redux Remote is a lightweight library.
 In essense, it:

 1. Keeps one Redux store in a client and one in a server.
 Both stores share the same state.
 1. Delegates client dispatched actions to the server.
-1. Sends updated state back to the client using WebSocket.
+1. Diffs and sends updated state back to the client using WebSocket.